LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 #### Dynamic extension of the available Network-Proxy Commands

 In order for the host to be able to send a command to the network multi-sensor setup, the command received must be forwarded to the correct sensor.
-In addition, there are commands such as the previously used *info* or *status* command, which must be intercepted by the *MRPProxy* module so that it can be handled differently (see example \ref{lst:mtsc}).
+In addition, there are commands such as the previously used *info* or *status* command, which must be intercepted by the *MRPProxy* module so that it can be handled differently (see example listing \ref{lst:mtsc}).

 To realize this, a (+lut) is created in the previous steps, which contains information regarding *requested capability* -> *sensor*-(+uuid) -> *physical sensor* and allows the commands to be routed.

-For commands where there are several entries for *CAPABLE SENSORS ID LUT* \ref{Sensor_capabilities_merging_algorithm.csv}, there are two possible approaches to how the command is processed:
+For commands where there are several entries for *CAPABLE SENSORS ID LUT* in chapter \ref{Sensor_capabilities_merging_algorithm.csv}, there are two possible approaches to how the command is processed:

 * Redirect to each capable sensor
 * Extend commands using an id parameter

 These two methods have been implemented and are applied automatically.
 The decision is based on which hardware sensors are connected.
 In a setup where only the same sensor variants are connected, *redirect to each capable sensor* is applied.
 This offers a time advantage as fewer commands need to be sent from the host.
 Thus, with a *readsensor* command, all sensors are read out via one command and the summarized result is transmitted to the host.

 The *extend commands using an id parameter* strategy is used for different sensors.
-Each command is extended on the *Network-Proxy* \ref{network-proxy} by another (+uuid) parameter, according to the following scheme:
+Each command is extended on the *Network-Proxy*, which is explained in chapter \ref{network-proxy}. by another (+uuid) parameter, according to the following scheme:

 * *readsensor <axis> <sensor number>* -> *readsensor <axis> <ID>*
 * *opmode* -> *opmode <ID>*